ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 Dain looks away, uncomfortable with the observation, and focuses on the squad before him.

 Silence slithers between the two of them; it's always like this lately, condensed, quiet, and careful.
+Maiselle doesn't push, doesn't ask, and Dain's grateful for it.
+Bragen had been a fine Executive Officer, more willing to talk, friendly enough, but he'd stepped down on account of discovering Riorson's condition; he couldn't support the type of people who would harbor venin and Dain had accepted his reasoning without a word.
+Now he notes the flier standing to the left of Cat, all but huddled with Marin and Kai.

-He receives her report, *all conditions normal, all cadets accounted for,* checks it himself, then takes it to Kaori who glances at him, then back at Maiselle *as* him,
+Dain receives Maiselle's muster report: *all conditions normal, all cadets accounted for,* checks it himself, then takes it to Kaori who glances at him, then back at Maiselle *as* him,

 "I'll never get used to that," their professor mumbles with a dark chuckle; Dain only offers a disinterested smile before retreating.
 When he returns back to where he'd stood, he has Maiselle dismiss the Wing but requests Iron Squad stay behind—and they do so, albeit reluctantly.